HardlyDifficult/Tutorials/Outline.md

 <details><summary>How</summary>

-File -> Save Scene
+ - File -> Save Scenes.
-Create a Scenes directory, call it Level1
+ - Create a "Scenes" directory, call it 'Level1'.

 <hr></details>
 <details><summary>What's a scene?</summary>

 The Scene represents a collection of game objects and components configured for a game level or menu screen.
 For this tutorial we are starting by creating part of Level 1.
 Level 2, the menu, and other UI screens will be saved as separate scenes.
 You can switch scenes via the SceneManager, and will cover this later in the tutorial.
+[TODO link to switch scene section]

 <hr></details>

-## Auto save script
+## Auto save script (optional)

 Unity may crash.
 I recommend adding an editor script which automatically saves everytime you hit play.

 <details><summary>How</summary>

- - Right click in the Project Assets folder -> Create -> Folder and name it "Editor"
+ - Right click in the Project Assets folder -> Create -> Folder and name it "Editor".
- - Create -> C# Script and name it "AutoSave.cs"
+ - Create -> C# Script and name it "AutoSave.cs".
- - Copy the AutoSave.cs source code below or create your own.
+ - Paste in the source code below.

-<hr></details>
-<details><summary>AutoSave.cs source code</summary>

 Unity APIs used:

 - [InitializeOnLoad](https://docs.unity3d.com/ScriptReference/InitializeOnLoadAttribute.html) attribute enables the script